lars-frogner/Backstaff/README.md

 ### Compiling from source

 You can compile the code in this repository using the `cargo build` command.
 Make sure to add the `--release` flag so that optimizations are turned on.

-## Features

-The code consists of a core API as well as a set of optional features, some of which are included by default.
-You can specify additional features by adding the `--features` flag to `cargo install` or `cargo build`, e.g. `cargo build --features=tracing,hdf5`.
-The `--no-default-features` flag can be used to disable the default features, and the `--all-features` flag can be use to include all features.

-Currently the available features are:
-* `cli`: A module exposing a command line interface (CLI) for applying the various tools in the library.
-This feature is included by default, but can be disabled if you only want to use the API.
-* `netcdf`: Support for reading and writing snapshot data in the [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format (using the [CF conventions](http://cfconventions.org/)).
-* `tracing`: A module for tracing field lines.
-Including it will add the `snapshot-trace` subcommand to the CLI.
-* `hdf5`: Support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, in particular for writing field line data using the [H5Part](https://dav.lbl.gov/archive/Research/AcceleratorSAPP/) conventions.
-* `ebeam`: A module for simulating electron beams.
-Including it will add the `snapshot-ebeam` subcommand to the CLI.
-Requires `tracing`.

 ## Using the command line program